openware/kite/docs/kite-concourse-resource.md

 Here is description of parameters:
 - __token__ - service account token for your cluster
 - __endpoint__ - cluster server adress
-- __certificate-autority__ - service account certificate for cluster
+- __certificate-authority__ - service account certificate for cluster

 ### Where to get this parameters ?